vitejs/docs-ko/blog/announcing-vite3.md

 | Vite 3.0.0  |    3.05MB    |    17.8MB    |
 | Reduction   |     -30%     |     -7%      |

 In part, this reduction was possible by making some dependencies that most users weren't needing optional.
 First, [Terser](https://github.com/terser/terser) is no longer installed by default.
 This dependency was no longer needed since we already made esbuild the default minifier for both JS and CSS in Vite 2.
 If you use `build.minify: 'terser'`, you'll need to install it (`npm add -D terser`).
-We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic https certificate generation as a new plugins: [`@vitejs/plugin-basic-ssl`](/guide/migration.html#automatic-https-certificate-generation).
-It is recommended creating secure certificates, so this feature didn't justify the added size of this dependency.
+We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic https certificate generation as a new plugin: [`@vitejs/plugin-basic-ssl`](/guide/migration.html#automatic-https-certificate-generation).
+Since this feature only creates untrusted certificates that are not added to the local store, it didn't justify the added size.

 ## Bug Fixing

 A triaging marathon was spearheaded by [@bluwyoo](https://twitter.com/bluwyoo), [@sapphi_red](https://twitter.com/sapphi_red), that recently joined the Vite team.
 During the past three months, the Vite open issues were reduced from 770 to 400.
 And this dive was achieved while the newly open PRs were at an all-time high.
+At the same time, [@haoqunjiang](https://twitter.com/haoqunjiang) had also curated a comprehensive [overview of Vite issues](https://github.com/vitejs/vite/discussions/8232).

 [![Graph of open issues and pull requests in Vite](../images/v3-open-issues-and-PRs.png)](https://www.repotrends.com/vitejs/vite)